Rags 'n Riches

 This approach was too challenging for an amateur statistician.
-One option I considered was to approach academics with an elaborate scheme to pose as a graduate student with a thesis involving game theory, but needed help counting combinations.
+A silly option I dreamt about was to approach academics with an elaborate scheme to pose as a graduate student with a thesis involving game theory, but needed help counting combinations.
 Surely a math professor would be sympathetic.

-It was a pipe dream of course.
-If the rules of a game changed during development, or I invented more games with differing parameters I would have to go through the whole process again each time, regardless of whether I did the math myself or scammed someone into doing it for me.
+Even if that somehow worked, when the rules of a game changed during development, or I invented more games with differing parameters I would have to go through the whole process again each time, regardless of whether I did the math myself or convinced someone to help me.

 A viable alternative was to develop software that would simulate a large number of random hands being dealt under user-specified parameters, evaluate the hands and tally the results.
 Good thing I had taken a couple Computer Science courses in college.
 I hunkered down and churned out an ugly mass of spaghetti-code.
 The software I wrote was an injustice against the Ruby language, but appeared to work.
 It sported a hand-rolled command line interface with nested menus, and saved all the results to disk for comparison later.
 It was a Ford Pinto retrofitted with gullwing doors.